Apple Search Starts with Siri Search

 We are also told that a device may index deep links in a search index.

-A search query may return deep links that have been indexed and are returned in response to a query.
+A search query may return deep links indexed and returned in response to a query.

 This Deep Links Apple search patent can be found at: